 - This theatre doesn’t have a wheelchair accessible restroom.
 If you need wheelchair accessible restrooms you can use the ones in the Renaissance Hotel mezzanine level located on 7th Avenue and 48th Street.

-- M. Butterfly is 2 hours and 20 minutes long with one intermission break.
-Since smoking inside the theatre is not permitted, this break is when you should head out if you wish to smoke.
+- Smoking inside the theatre is not permitted, this break is when you should head out if you wish to smoke.

 - All orchestra seats are accessible without steps.
 On the mezzanine level there are approximately 2 steps down per row and the entrance to mezzanine is behind row H. Entrance to the balcony is behind row F.